aaraney/NWM-Dockerized-Job-Scheduler/README.md

 - The prior test case was moved to a new script implementation, `list_run.py` where the properties for adjusting containers are showcased.

 #### DJS:
 - A new class method `fromYaml` was implemented in the Scheduler.
 This allows for a user to interface with DJS in a new way.
-Find the details of these changes at the bottom of this comment.
+Find the details of these changes [here](./pocono_test_case/README.md).
 - DJS docker containers can now more easily be controlled with the class properties: image_tag, max_jobs, max_cpus, and mpi_np

 #### Docker